justynjay/ijustyncom/content/music.md

   <br>Profile
 </h4>
 <p>
-  A collection of carefully curated playlists that are a perfect encapsulation of my music tastes over the past decade.
+  A collection of carefully curated playlists that are a perfect encapsulation of my music tastes over the past decade
   </p>
 <p><br><br></p>
 <h3>Playlists</h3>